CC 2021 IN: Container chassis

 Some chassis are built to a single container size and for holding a single container.
 Others are designed to be extendable chassis, meaning their sliding or adjustable suspension can be extended to allow for longer containers to be carried.
 Some longer chassis are designed to allow the operator to carry multiple smaller containers, allowing the operator the flexibility of carrying loads for multiple clients simultaneously.

 Chassis may be imported into Canada in a fully assembled form, or imported as an unassembled chassis, such as a chassis frame accompanied by the relevant subassemblies, with most or all of the integral items required to assemble a chassis into a finished form.
-For an unfinished or unassembled chassis to be subject to the scope, the parts for a single chassis do not have to enter at the same time.
+For an unfinished or unassembled chassis to be considered subject goods, the parts for a single chassis do not have to enter at the same time.

 The subject container chassis frames are steel skeletal frames forming the main frame of the trailer and typically include: coupler plate assemblies, bolsters consisting of transverse beams with locking or support mechanisms, gooseneck assemblies, drop assemblies, extension frame assemblies with locking mechanisms and/or rear impact guards.
 These container chassis frames are only used to manufacture a finished container chassis.